mozmorris/mozmorris.github.com/_posts/2013-01-28-dev-ops-with-vagrant-and-chef.md

 Just over a year ago, my good friend [Mike Rumble](https://www.facebook.com/rumble) received a job offer to join Facebook's User Interface team.
 After some deliberation (only joking) he accepted the offer.
 Unluckily he missed out on the year's H-1B visa allocation, being forced to wait until September '12 to move across the pond.
 This wasn't such a bad thing of course.
 It meant he got to have a proper send off, including a memorable [trip to New York](http://pics.mozmorris.co.uk/new-york-ny/) and some great nights down the pub.

 We ended up talking for a while about what it was going to be like working at Facebook HQ, and in particular what the technology stack & development work flow might look like. *How the hell do you hack code for the world's most visited site?* We assumed there would be some clever [sandboxing](http://en.wikipedia.org/wiki/Sandbox_\(software_development) going on.
 This got us thinking about setting up virtual machines on our dev boxes that would mirror or closely resemble our production environment.
 I think Mike managed to move his code to a VM running Ubuntu.
-I on the other hand never got round to it until just recently.
+I, on the other hand, never got round to it until just recently.

 This is an overview of my set up and how I got it running.